Chrisman2003/code-complexity-metrics/README.md

 The Program is Target Agnostic, hence one needs to merely type the high-level prepackaged "code-metrics" command with the relative location of some Directory or File on your machine.
 Typically your personal directories will be outside this folder by some hierarchy levels.
 Therefore corresponding prefixation with "../" to the required depth should be applied.

 ### System Installation
+- Make sure Python 3.8+ is installed.
-- Aside from the auto configured pip install packages a system insall of clang-18 is needed for version compatibility
+- Aside from the auto configured pip install packages a system install of clang-18 is needed for version compatibility
 1) [Unrecommended]
 sudo apt install clang-18 lldb-18 lld-18
 1) [Recommended]: Installs LLVM/Clang directly from official LLVM APT repositories.